← Back to BlogProduct Guides

 Microsoft Family Safety forces Bing SafeSearch to Strict when web filtering is enabled.
 But this only applies to Bing.
 If your child uses Google or DuckDuckGo inside Edge, SafeSearch is not enforced.

-Compare this to ParentalEdge's web filtering, which enforces safe search across Google, Bing, DuckDuckGo, Yahoo, and Yandex simultaneously — regardless of which browser your child uses.
+Compare this to ParentalEdge's web filtering, which enforces Safe Search across Google, Bing, DuckDuckGo, Yahoo, and Yandex — all 5 major search engines — regardless of which browser your child uses.

 Microsoft Family Safety can send you weekly email reports showing your child's browsing activity in Edge and searches on Bing.
 Go to your child's profile and toggle on Activity reporting.